MSW - Admissions & Application

 Students who meet Advance Standing criteria may have the foundation year courses waived if the following criteria are met (in addition to the general admissions criteria):

-- Demonstrate that the foundation knowledge, values, and skills provided at the BSW level have been sufficiently mastered.
+- Demonstrate that the foundation knowledge, values, skills, and cognitive and affective functioning taught at the BSW level have been sufficiently mastered.

 - Successful completion* of three Advanced Standing Courses (offered in the summer prior to beginning the concentration year).